besmirzanaj/cloudalbania-website/content/posts/2022-01-homelab-with-proxmox-and-packer.md

 ### Rocky Linux

-I will focus on the Rocky Linux template that is using public repositories as that is a more generic approach that the reader can use without any customization.
+I will focus on the Rocky Linux template that is using public repositories to build as that is a more generic approach that the reader can use without much customization.
 The content of the wrapper script for the Rocky Linux image is below.
 The same as with the Ubuntu one, this script will validate the packer template first and then if successful will continue with the build, otherwise it will exit without any changes.

 ```bash
 $ cat ./scripts/rocky8_proxmox_mirrors.sh